Howard County Courthouse (Nebraska)

 The Howard County Courthouse, on Indian St. between 6th and 7th Sts. in St. Paul, Nebraska, was built in 1912.
 It was designed by Berlinghof & Davis and George A. Berlinghof in Classical Revival style.

-It is a four-story building made of brick and of Bedford, Indiana limestone.
+It is a four-story building made of brick, partly faced with Bedford, Indiana limestone.

 It was listed on the National Register of Historic Places in 1990.
 The listing included one contributing building and one contributing object.